-Formed in 1924 the group is based in North Tonbridge and consists of a beaver colony which meets on a Tuesday, two cub packs which meet on Monday and Wednesday and a scout troop which meets on Friday.
+Formed in 1924 the group is based in North Tonbridge and consists of two beaver colonies which meet on a Tuesday and Friday, two cub packs which meet on Monday and Wednesday and a scout troop which meets on Friday.
 The 2nd Tonbridge is also associated with the Ridgeway Explorer Unit.

 More about us

 Over Ninety years of dedicated service in the parishThe 2nd Tonbridge Scout Group was founded in 1924 by the Rev. Fred Cribb, a curate at Tonbridge Parish Church.
 In the years since, the Group has helped many hundreds of boys and girls to “Be Prepared”.

 The scarf is claret and gold, and has a Bishop’s Cross badge which recognizes that the Group is part of Tonbridge Parish Church and in memory of the Group Chairman from 1946, Russell White, who became the first Bishop of Tonbridge in 1959.

 At first, the Group met in The Parish Room (now Hermitage Court) in East Street and occasionally in St. Saviour’s Hall (later used by the Red Cross) in Elm Lane just off Shipbourne Road.
 The Group had a band and led parades regularly.
 In 1928 the Group acquired a World War 1 Army hut for £100 and erected it on a site in Cannon Lane where Darby’s is today, opposite B&Q. The area was undeveloped countryside and the hut was reached by a narrow rural lane.
 After World War 2 the hut was moved to a site in The Ridgeway.